18 Incredible Ways To Deal With Depression & Anxiety In College

 That life has dealt you with a hand you are not enjoying does not mean you can’t maximize opportunities.
 How about you show life in ‘sweet revenge’ that it is the hand, not the card that makes the man.
 You could try to volunteer or start a mini-business and grow from there.

 Every detour is an opportunity to discover a new route to your destination.
+You can think about winning scholarships abroad and then finding other paths from there.
+This video below will give you some insights.

 10. There is more to life than academic training